krivard/codalab-worksheets-wiki/Execution.md

 ## Specifying Environments with Docker

+CodaLab uses Docker containers to define the environment of a run bundle.
+Each Docker container is based on a Docker image, which specifies the full environment, including which Linux kernel version, which libraries, etc.

-The current official Docker image is `codalab/ubuntu:1.9`, which consists of Ubuntu 14.04 plus some standard packages (e.g., Python, Ruby, R, Java, Scala, g++).
+The default Docker image is `codalab/ubuntu:1.9`, which consists of Ubuntu 14.04 plus some standard packages (e.g., Python, Ruby, R, Java, Scala, g++).
 See the entry in the [CodaLab Docker registery](https://registry.hub.docker.com/u/codalab/ubuntu/) for more